aannenko/simple-python-api/src/README.md

 - `dto/`: Contains Data Transfer Objects (DTOs) used to define the structure of data returned or consumed by the API endpoints (e.g. `sightseeing_page.py`).
 - `services/`: Contains service logic (e.g., `sightseeing_service.py`).
 All data access is now via SQLAlchemy and the database.
 The `SightseeingService` class now accepts a `sessionmaker[Session]` parameter in its constructor, which is automatically provided by the dependency injection container when an instance of `SightseeingService` is created.
 - `database/`: Contains database setup and seeding logic (`db.py`).
+- `configuration/`: Contains a simple `AppConfig` class which holds the application's configuration.
-- `dependencyinjection/`: Contains the logic that registers services in a dependency injection container (`di.py`).
+- `dependencyinjection/`: Contains the logic that registers app configuration and services in a dependency injection container (`di.py`).
 - `app.http`: Example HTTP requests for testing the API.

-#### Dependency Injection notes
+#### Application configuration notes
-- [`inject`](https://github.com/ivankorobkov/python-inject) is a dependency injection (DI) container, we use it to register our services and their dependencies, internally it builds a dependency graph of these services, e.g. it knows that to create a `SightseeingService` it needs a `sessionmaker[Session]`, which in turn needs SQLAlchemy's `Engine`.
-- `di.py` contains a method `configure_inject` which we call from `app.py` to register our services: first the `Engine`, then `sessionmaker[Session]`, and finally `SightseeingService`.
-- Then in the endpoint methods of `app.py` we create instances of `SightseeingService` by simply calling `inject.instance(SightseeingService)` — all dependencies are resolved automatically.
-- As the application grows, new services and their dependencies can be added to the DI container, keeping the codebase modular and maintainable.
+- The application's configuration is managed by the `AppConfig` class, located in the `app_config` module.
+- When we create an instance of `AppConfig`, it reads configuration values from `config.ini` and stores them into its attributes.
+These values are then accessible throughout the application.
+- Additionally, we can set the environment variable `SIGHTSEEINGS_ENVIRONMENT`.
+When this variable is set, the `AppConfig` instance will store its value in the `self.environment` attribute and attempt to load additional configuration from the file `f"config.{self.environment}.ini"`.
+If this environment-specific file exists, its values will supplement or override those from the base `config.ini`.
+- In `di.py`, we create an instance of `AppConfig` and register it as a singleton in our dependency injection (DI) container.
+Then when we are configuring the database session with `sessionmaker(...)`, this singleton instance is resolved from the container, and its database connection string is passed to `sessionmaker(...)`.

 ## Getting started
 To run and debug this application, you will need: